antonioconselheiro/encrypted-uri/README.md

 *under beta test*

-Encode to standardize different types of encrypted content into a URI that allows the user to customize his cyphers with his preferred encryption algorithm.
+Encode to standardize different types of encrypted content into a URI that allows the user to customize his ciphers with his preferred encryption algorithm.

 ## Run example
 [Open example app](https://antonioconselheiro.github.io/encrypted-uri/ciphers-example/browser/)